mobiwek61/i2cQuaternion/README.md

 #### More about **quaternion:**
 - They're popular and your phone's already using it for games, gestures: the Web API's **AbsoluteOrientationSensor** provides them from the phone's sensor fusion, and so does the Android developer's API.
 - it's a set of 4 float values.
 Easily converted to roll/pitch.yaw **"euler angles"** "oiler" for display or troubleshooting.
 Popular 3D libraries such as Three.js and OpenGL take quaternions as a parameter for orienting models, lights or cameras.
 - **Gimbal Lock:** Quaternions are less susceptible to **Gimbal Lock** then euler angles.
 Example: On your flight sim points you point the plane straight up and the scene starts rapidly flipping back and forth 180 degrees.
-Also refer to the movies "Apollo 13", "Hidden Figures (not directly mentioned but you it's going on)" for examples.
+Also refer to the movies "Apollo 13" and "Hidden Figures" to see Math in space in action.
   Quaternions use matrices and imaginary numbers and a stone bridge in Ireland is named after it.
 That's about how far my understanding goes and I'm ok with that.

 ### Objective